Last revised: May 9, 2017

 This emphasis supports my thesis of the Eucharist as a meal to nurture us in the life of servanthood (see the portion of my article on Holy Communion pertaining to “Mimetic servanthood as remedy to mimetic rivalry“).
 This is most obvious, perhaps, in John’s Gospel, where he transforms the Lord’s Supper into the first first communion class, teaching them the life of servanthood by washing the disciples’ feet (see the sermon for Maundy Thursday).
 Luke can be seen to raise this theme not only through the thematic “breaking of bread” but also by placing the disciples argument about who is the greatest right after the institution of the Lord’s Supper (Luke 22:24-27).
 Jesus must stop to make explicit that the Son of Man came to serve, not to be served.
 He must make explicit to them what is implicit in the sign of the “breaking of bread.”

-4. Lutherans have long suggested that the shape of our Christo-centric reading for preaching and teaching should be Law and Gospel.
-I am beginning to formulate a Girardian suggestion for adjusting that dyad of interpretation to Anthropology and Gospel.
+5. Lutherans have long suggested that the shape of our Christo-centric reading for preaching and teaching should be Law and Gospel.
+As a Lutheran clergy, I propose a Girardian re-formulation for adjusting that dyad of interpretation to Anthropology and Gospel.
 The problem with Law and Gospel is that St. Paul was a bit unsure himself of how to formulate it.
 He wanted to criticize the Law as ending in Christ but also seemed to uphold some positive use, at the same time.
 Lutherans have tried to take that ambivalence and clarify it, but I’ve never been confident in our success.
 The proper use of the Law, according to this approach, is to convict us in our sin such that we submit to the grace of the Gospel.

 I am more of a Girardian on this point (and probably most other points, as the reader has no doubt assessed by now).
 I think that Girard’s anthropology is able to more clearly state the human situation than Lutheran talk about the Law, since the Law itself can be shown to be one of those human institutions under the power of sin.
 Girardian anthropology can show how this is so; and it convicts us more thoroughly than the Law, because its reaches back to the foundations of all human culture, including the Law itself — and much, much more — within its purview.